Bradley Branning: Romance with Stacey Slater

-In 2006, scriptwriters decided to pair Bradley with the character Stacey Slater, played by Lacey Turner.
-Mismatched, one reporter commented, "geeky...goody-twoshoes Bradley doesn't seem like the type of lad [Stacey] would normally go for", however he/she added that the couple "may be chalk and cheese, but with [Stacey's] history of emotional turmoil, [Bradley] is probably just the stabilising influence she needs."
+In 2006, scriptwriters decided to pair Bradley with the character Stacey Slater (Lacey Turner).
+Feeling them to be mismatched, one reporter commented, "geeky...goody-twoshoes Bradley doesn't seem like the type of lad [Stacey] would normally go for"; however, they added that the couple "may be chalk and cheese, but with [Stacey's] history of emotional turmoil, [Bradley] is probably just the stabilising influence she needs."
 The couple were hailed as the nearest thing Walford had to Romeo and Juliet.
 Explaining the characters' attraction, scriptwriter Sarah Phelps has said, "Bradley's gentleness makes Stacey a little bit gentler, and Stacey's toughness makes Bradley a little bit tougher."
 Discussing the union between her character and Bradley, Turner has said, "I love working with Charlie – he's such a laugh.
 They're such different characters.
 It's nice, because it's not what anyone expected for her."

 The couple were shown to face problems in August 2006, when Stacey declared she was pregnant with Bradley's child and, on the advice of his father, Max (Jake Wood), Bradley convinced Stacey to have an abortion; Jane Simon of The Mirror described the episode as "incredibly powerful".
 Scriptwriter Sarah Phelps has described Stacey's abortion as "a dagger in [her] heart [...]
 Stacey thought that if this is what [Bradley] really wants [...]
-'OK i'll go through with it', but she really didn't want to.
+'OK I'll go through with it', but she really didn't want to.
 He broke her heart."
 Bradley and Stacey were shown to grow steadily apart after this, as Bradley invested time in a new job he acquired in city bank, neglecting Stacey's needs and ignoring her depression over her lost baby.
 When Bradley purposefully excluded Stacey from a work function, she showed up anyway and humiliated him in front of his colleagues.
 In scenes shown directly after, Bradley dumped Stacey, declaring that the reason that he wanted to abort their baby was because he could not bear the idea of bringing up a child with Stacey.
 The end of Stacey and Bradley's relationship facilitated a plot twist that saw Stacey seducing Bradley's father Max.
 In episodes that aired on Christmas Day 2006, Stacey slept with Max as payback for Bradley's mistreatment.
 A BBC insider commented, "Stacey likes the idea that even if Bradley doesn't want her, his dad does."

 In December 2009, Clements was asked if he wanted Bradley and Stacey to get back together.
 He replied: "Yes I do.
 I love working with Lacey.
 We have a great friendship and bounce off one another on screen."